← Back to portfolio

 How SpaceX Began:

-With new projects on his mind, Elon looked on NASA’s website and was surprised to find out that NASA didn’t have any solid plans for a human mission to Mars.
-This would now be Elon’s undertaking.
+With new projects on his mind, Elon looked at NASA’s website and was surprised to find out that NASA didn’t have any solid plans for a human mission to Mars.
+This would now become Elon’s undertaking.
 SpaceX began with Elon’s desire to make humans interplanetary.
-SpaceX is, in sum, the brainchild of two simple and revolutionary ideas.
-First, Elon wanted to reduce space transportation costs, and he also wanted to colonize Mars.
-Yes, because if anything DOES happen on Earth, we’ll need to find our way to another planet (and survive on that planet).
+SpaceX is, in sum, the brainchild of two revolutionary and straightforward ideas.
+First, Elon wanted to reduce the costs of space transportation, and he also wanted to colonize Mars.
+Yes, because if anything does happen on Earth, we’ll need to find our way to another planet and survive on it.
 With dreams of an interplanetary species in mind, we know where Elon’s head is - the future.

 Elon is a futurist.
 A devoted futurist.
 Yes, and his company's roots can be traced back to when he was a kid.
 As a kid, Elon loved science fiction.
-As an adult, he aimed to revolutionize the aerospace industry and make spaceflight more affordable.
+As an adult, he aimed to revolutionize the aerospace industry and make spaceflight more affordable for humans.
 Elon was sure he could make it happen.
 With his persistence, he eventually succeeded.
-At the start, Elon already had the ideas: he thought the critical component of a sustainable Mars program would be the low launch cost.
+At the start, Elon already had the idea: he thought the critical component of a sustainable Mars program would be low launch costs.
 He felt lower costs would reduce the barrier to space.
 Elon invested in this idea to start a space launch company.
-In early 2002, Elon Met with Aerospace Engineers at a hotel in the LA airport to talk about what would eventually become SpaceX.
-Yes, and there’s no questioning Elon’s obsession with the letter X. Anyway when Elon’s company came to fruition, it became SpaceX, and Elon was scoffed at – at first.
-Yes, but sure enough, he persisted and became successful.
-He built up SpaceX's staff with rocket engineers Tom Mueller and Hans Koenigsmann and well-versed executives like Gwynne Shotwell.
-With a good staff and crucial entrepreneurship and engineering skills, Elon made history with SpaceX.
+In early 2002, Elon Met with Aerospace Engineers at a hotel near the LA airport to discuss what would eventually become SpaceX.
+Yes, and there’s no questioning Elon’s obsession with the letter X. Anyway, when Elon’s company came to fruition, it became SpaceX, and Elon was scoffed at.
+Yes, but he persisted and became successful, sure enough.
+He built up SpaceX's staff with rocket engineers Tom Mueller and Hans Koenigsmann, as well as well-versed executives like Gwynne Shotwell.
+With a good staff and crucial skills in entrepreneurship and engineering, Elon made history with SpaceX.

 What exactly is SpaceX?

 Much like the name states, SpaceX makes Rockets and Spacecraft.
-Overall, their goals are to reduce transport costs and get us all to space (mainly Mars).
+Overall, their goals are to reduce transportation costs and get us all to space, mainly Mars.

 SpaceX takes off with Several Projects.

 So, what exactly has SpaceX been doing (over its 20 years) that makes it so innovative?
-First, we dabble into the company’s start.
+First, we delve into the company’s start.
 Musk had used the $100 million from PayPal stocks to add to the newly founded company’s startup capital.
 Elon had to start somewhere on his journey.
 SpaceX is headquartered in Hawthorne, California.
 Hawthorne is located in the LA area, which was chosen for good reason.
 Yes, precisely because of all the incredible engineering talent that lives there.
 Of course, California is not the only place you’ll find SpaceX.
-SpaceX does have sites outside of California, mainly Texas and Florida (for launch and refurbishment sites).
+SpaceX has sites outside of California, mainly in Texas and Florida, for launch and refurbishment purposes.

 At its headquarters in Hawthorne, California, the first thing you’ll see outside of SpaceX is the first rocket booster that SpaceX landed.
-The Falcon 9 was a 162-foot-tall aluminum-lithium alloy booster.
-It was the first rocket to return to Earth, ready to be reused.
+The Falcon 9 was a 162-foot-tall booster made of aluminum-lithium alloy.
+It was the first rocket to return to Earth, ready for reuse.
 It now stands outside SpaceX’s headquarters.

 The journey to success for the company wasn’t easy; the company nearly went bankrupt.
 The first rocket launch failed.
-Even the second and the third attempts would fail.
+Even the second and third attempts failed.
 A lucky fourth attempt led to the Falcon 1 launching successfully.
 SpaceX then made history with Falcon 1, becoming the first privately developed liquid-fuel rocket to reach orbit.
 The fuel used was cryogenic liquid oxygen and rocket-grade kerosene as propellants.
 The Falcon 9 rocket could return and was ready to be used again.
-Costs would be lowered, and the most expensive parts of the missile would be allowed to reflow.
-SpaceX would be more accessible to all humans.
+Costs would be lowered, and the most expensive parts of the missile would be allowed to be recycled.
+SpaceX would make space travel more accessible to all humans.

 Furthermore, this change would be better for the company and the environment.
-SpaceX was able to make their rockets significantly cheaper.
-The Falcon 9 stands proudly outside of their very headquarters for this reason.
-SpaceX continued its path to designing cost-effective missiles and has made history several times after that.
-SpaceX received a $1.6 billion commercial resupply services contract from NASA for 12 flights of its Falcon 9 Rocket after it began to hit momentum.
+SpaceX has made rockets significantly cheaper.
+The Falcon 9 stands proudly outside its headquarters for this reason.
+SpaceX continued its path to designing cost-effective missiles and has made history several times since then.
+SpaceX received a $1.6 billion contract for commercial resupply services from NASA for 12 flights of its Falcon 9 Rocket, after it began to gain momentum.
 SpaceX has landed Falcon 9 boosters about 251 times after its first successful run.
-They just kept taking off!
 SpaceX was also able to launch the Dragon Spacecraft afterward.
 It was sent to the International Space Station, a significant first for a commercial spacecraft.

-In 2018, SpaceX was able to launch another Rocket, one called the Falcon Heavy, where Musk’s Tesla Roadster was used as a dummy payload.
+In 2018, SpaceX launched another Rocket, called the Falcon Heavy, using Musk’s Tesla Roadster as a dummy payload.
 Falcon Heavy is now the world’s most powerful rocket.
-With more and more rockets being deployed and the vision and insight of Elon Musk coming to fruition, SpaceX was quickly becoming an incredibly successful company.
+With more and more rockets being deployed and Elon Musk's vision and insight coming to fruition, SpaceX was quickly becoming an incredibly successful company.
 Since 2019, SpaceX has been developing the Starship, a fully reusable and super-heavy launch vehicle intended to replace the Falcon 9 and the Falcon Heavy.

 SpaceX and NASA